I’ve long planned to extend my business interests to the United States. In terms of scope, the market is more than 10 times that of Australia.

 Stage 2: The Pre-Check before the Pre-Interview

 You are escorted by security guards to the interview room.
-First, you have to hand over your passport (4th time) though a thick plated glass window.
+First, you have to hand over your passport (4th time) through a thick plated glass window.
 Once verified that you are the same person on your passport, you are permitted to go through a security door and join the queue.

 Stage 3: Pre-Interview